Chittagong: Etymology

 The etymology of Chittagong is uncertain.
 The port city has been known by various names in history, including Chatigaon, Chatigam, Chattagrama, Islamabad, Chattala, Chaityabhumi and Porto Grande De Bengala.

-The Bengali word for Chittagong, Chattogram (চট্টগ্রাম), has the suffix- "Chatto" (চট্ট/আদর্শ) "Gram" (গ্রাম) meaning village in Standard Bengali.
+The Bengali word for Chittagong, Chattogram (চট্টগ্রাম), has the suffix "-gram" (গ্রাম), meaning "village" in Standard Bengali.
 The earliest records, before Islam reached the region, state that it was a place of chaitya or Buddhist monasteries.
 The city had a very large Buddhist population before Islam.
 The city was renamed Islamabad (City of Islam) during the Mughal era.
 The name continues to be used in the old city.
 In April 2018, the Cabinet Division of the Government of Bangladesh decided to change the city's name to Chattogram, based on its Bengali spelling and pronunciation; the move was criticized in the Bangladeshi media.

 One explanation credits the first Arab traders for Shatt Al Ghangh (شط الغنغ) where shatt means "Delta" and ghangh stood for the Ganges, from that term Chattala evolved.
 The Arakanese chronicle that a king named Tsu-la-taing Tsandaya (Sula Taing Chandra), after conquering Bengal, set up a stone pillar as a trophy/memorial at the place since called Tst-ta-gaung as the limit of conquest.